niklasramo/eventti/README.md

 Regarding performance, Eventti is fine-tuned to be as fast as possible _with the feature set it provides_.

-Listeners and their ids are stored in a `Map<id, listener>`, due to which Eventti loses a bit in performance when it comes to adding listeners.
+Listeners and their ids are stored in a `Map<id, listener>` instead of an array (the common convention), due to which Eventti loses a bit in performance when it comes to adding listeners.
 It's hard to beat a simple `array.push()`.

 However, emitting speed is on par with the fastest of emitters due to an optimization Eventti applies: the listeners are cached in an array, which is invalidated any time a listener is removed.
 This way we don't have to _always_ clone the listeners on emit, most of the time we can go straight to looping the cached array.